Working from Home? [Part 2]

 9. Make plans for after work

-If you’re spending a lot of time in the house, it’s extremely important for your mental health to get out of the house.
+If you’re spending a lot of time in the house because you're working from home, it’s extremely important for your mental health to get out of the house.
 Once the work day is done, it’s real easy to say, “Screw the World,” put on your pajamas with the flap in the back, and tumble into bed to re-watch Stranger Things just one more time.
 But, resisting the urge to stay in is one major key to avoid feeling imprisoned by your home office.

 10. Find a Nearby Work Paradise